Processing times

 How do seasonal cycles affect visa processing?

 Before university terms start, processing times climb.
-If you're applying during a busy season, expect processing times to take longer.
+Apply in a busy season and you'll wait longer.

 What are the common misconceptions about visa processing times?